 The dwelling is designed for a young Deaf family, who desired an expanded open plan that incorporates Deaf- Space, creating ample transparency throughout the home, where vision and touch are a primary means of spatial awareness and orientation.

 The project consists of transforming a 1950’s existing Joseph Eichler home.
-Using a similar material palette, the design utilizes the primary floor plan and transforms the existing space by folding out the horizontal and vertical planes of the first story.
+Using a similar material palette, the design utilizes the primary floor plan, transforming the existing space and forming the new second floor by folding out the horizontal and vertical planes of the first story.
 The new roof form creates a large central area and houses a second-floor bedroom wing.
 Elevating and shifting parts of the structure are used to support the second story and stairways.

-Photovoltaic panels, solar water heating and rain catchment systems are used to offset energy and water loads.
+Photovoltaic panels, solar water heating, and rain catchment systems are used to offset energy and water loads.
 Large overhangs provide sufficient shade during the warm months.